-Consider the wooden maze (shown above) that has been in our SC Research Exhibit since SC08.
+Consider the wooden maze in our SC13 Research Exhibit.
 Each of the colored balls has a different path to take (MIMD), yet it is perfectly feasible to efficiently get all the balls to their respective destinations by a series of tilts of the table (SIMD).

 GPUs (Graphics Processing Units).
-Modern GPUs are not exactly SIMD, using a model that avoids most scaling limitations of SIMD by virtualization, massive multithreading, and imposition of a variety of constraints on program behavior (e.g., recursion is not allowed by NVIDIA nor by ATI).
+Modern GPUs are not exactly SIMD, using a model that avoids most scaling limitations of SIMD by virtualization, massive multithreading, and imposition of a variety of constraints on program behavior (e.g., recursion is not allowed by NVIDIA nor by AMD).
 This branch off the SIMD family tree has grown quickly, with new programming models and languages appearing at each new bud... but little code base and many portability issues.
 MIMD C, C++, or FORTRAN using MPI message passing or OPENMP shared memory are now the bulk of the parallel program code base, so we suggest using those - via the public domain MIMD On GPU (MOG) technologies we are developing.

 SC08 MOG.
 The first proof-of-concept MOG system was demonstrated in our exhibit at SC08.
-Actually, there were two systems, one using an interpreter and another using META-STATE CON-VERSION (MSC) to generate pure native code.
+Actually, there were two systems, one using an interpreter and another using META-STATE CONVERSION (MSC) to generate pure native code.
 Both shared the same MOG instruction set and C-subset compiler.